Accord Pond

-Accord Pond (pronounced Ah-cord with a long A) is a 100 acre reservoir in Hingham, Norwell and Rockland, Massachusetts.
+Accord Pond is a 100 acre reservoir in Hingham, Norwell and Rockland, Massachusetts.
 The reservoir is located off Route 228 at its terminus with Route 3.
 The reservoir is visible from Route 3 northbound at Exit 14, the Route 228 off-ramp.
 The reservoir is a Class A source of water supply for the town of Hingham and Hull Ma.
 The outflow of the reservoir is Accord Brook, a tributary of the Weir River.

 Accord, a village in Hingham on the Hingham/Norwell town line, lies on the northeastern shore of the reservoir along Route 53.
+Being a public water supply, swimming, boating and fishing are not allowed.